-information concerning your age,

-The British Academy is greatly appreciate it if you can complete the details to assist us in our diversity monitoring. committed to its policy of Equal Opportunity in the provision of its grants and awards.
-Please help us to monitor the effectiveness of this policy by providing the following The British Academy is committed to its policy of Equal Opportunity in the provision of its grants and awards.
-Please help us to monitor the effectiveness of this policy by providing the following information concerning your age, gender, ethnic origin and disabilities (if any).
+Equal opportunities This page is not mandatory, however the Academy is committed to supporting diversity in our funding and The British Academy is would appreciate applicants completing the following committed to its policy of Equal details to enable us to monitor and analyse how inclusive Opportunity in the provision of our processes are.
+The information provided will be its grants and awards.
+Please help treated as strictly confidential and will be used for us to monitor the effectiveness of statistical purposed only.
+It will not be seen by those this policy by providing the following information concerning involved in the selection process and no information will your age, gender, ethnic origin be published or used in any way which allows any and disabilities (if any). individual to be identified.

-This section is optional; however, the Academy would

-gender, ethnic origin and disabilities (if any).
 This information will be kept separately from the rest of your application and will not be seen by those involved in making decisions in the selection process, including referees etc.